Planning a Down Payment for Your Home

 Further Resources on Home Down Payments

-If you're looking for more information on planning a down payment for your home, plenty of resources are available online.
+Plenty of resources are available online if you're looking for more information on planning a down payment for your home.
 Check out these helpful and often interactive sites:

 - Consumer Financial Protection Bureau: Lets you explore interest rates and how they might impact your payments.